 The stage 3 of cervical cancer is usually treated without surgery.
 A surgical intervention does not significantly affect the life expectancy.
 Surgical treatment is also not required at stage 2B.

 Five-year survival of patients at stages 3A is 35%, and at 3B stage is 32%.
-It is possible to increase the life expectancy by using chemotherapy and radiation.
+It is possible to increase the life expectancy by using chemotherapy and radiation therapy.

-Treatment does not involve surgery.
-The following therapeutic methods are used:
+Treatment usually does not involve surgery.
+The following stage 4 cervical cancer treatment options are used:

-- Brachytherapy (the introduction of radioactive granules that affect the tumor tissue)
+- Radiation therapy in the form of brachytherapy (the internal introduction of radioactive granules that affect the tumor tissue)

 At stage 4B, brachytherapy is usually not used.
-Only chemotherapy, targeted therapy and radiation are desirable.
+Only such stage 4 cervical cancer treatment options as chemotherapy, targeted therapy and external radiation are desirable.
+The exact number of techniques used determines the cost of treatment for cervical cancer stage 4.
 This treatment plan slows down the growth of the tumor and reduces symptoms.
+Duration of treatment, e.g. number of chemotherapy courses, also influences the cost of treatment for cervical cancer stage 4.
 Five-year survival rate is 15%.

-The distribution pattern of the metastases of the cervical cancer
+Distribution of metastases at different stages of the cervical cancer

 Cervical cancer induces metastases which can be regional and remote.
 Regional metastasis occurs when the tumor cells spread to nearby lymph nodes.